July 12 - 16, 2014

 is safe, fun camp experience for children with or without disabilities.

-graduate credit, WV Birth to Three contact hours, and WV STARS.
+graduate credit, WV Birth to Three contact hours, and WV STARS and others.

 Gizmo is an interagency funded learning week.